QUI SOMMES

 Jules Giraudat is an investigative journalist and documentary filmmaker.

-He coordinated the work of the 45 journalists of the "Daphne Project," the "Green Blood" project and participated in the "Deadly Border" project.
-These investigations led him to work in the field in Colombia, Tanzania, India and Malta to continue the work of journalists who are threatened, imprisoned or killed.
+He coordinated the work of 45 journalists of the "Daphne Project", the "Green Blood" project and participated in the "Deadly Border" project.

 Arthur Bouvart